FilipeMCruz/fizzbuzz-code-challenge/docs/API.md

 # API

-This sections lists the available endpoints and how to call them.
+This document lists the available endpoints and how to call them.

+API Versioning is defined directly in the URLs.

-All unuseful requests return the following body:
+All unsuccessful requests return the following body:

 ```json
 {